-Located on the edge of West Paris and the Bois de Boulogne, the Marmottan Monet boasts works such as the celebrated "Impression, Sunrise", as well as lesser-known works depicting the Normandy coast.
-The museum also houses a large collection of paintings from Impressionist Berthe Morisot, and hosts regular temporary exhibits highlighting artists and thinkers related to the life and time of Monet.
+Located on the edge of West Paris and the Bois de Boulogne, the Marmottan Monet boasts masterpieces such as the celebrated "Impression, Sunrise", as well as lesser-known works depicting the Normandy coast.
+The museum also houses a large collection of paintings from Impressionist Berthe Morisot and hosts regular temporary exhibits highlighting artists and thinkers related to the life and time of Monet.

 Metro: La Muette (Line 9) or RER C (Boulainvilliers)